People's Force: Merger and name change

-Originally the political movement was called "The People's Force" as the slogan Leonel Fernández used to catalog his followers during the pre-electoral contest.
-Later, after the acquisition of the minority "Dominican Workers Party", this political organization submitted a request to the Central Electoral Board to change the name to "People's Force" using green colors and symbols alluding to vegetation or flowers.
-During a public hearing, the entity learned about these changes, receiving various rejections from political parties and individuals, both for the name and for the colors and symbols.
+Originally, the political movement was called "The People's Force", matching the slogan Leonel Fernández used to rally his followers during the pre-electoral contest.
+Later, after the acquisition of the minority Dominican Workers' Party, the organization submitted a request to the Central Electoral Board to change its name to "People's Force", utilizing green branding and symbols alluding to vegetation and flowers.
+During a public hearing, the electoral board reviewed these changes, which faced opposition from various political parties and individuals regarding the name, colors, and symbols.

 On 17 December, the JCE approved the name change of the Dominican Workers' Party to People's Force.

 Exodus from the Dominican Liberation Party to People's Force

 The People's Force has been strengthened mainly by the militants of the Dominican Liberation Party who continue to transfer to the new organisation, creating a scenario in which the two parties are vying for the title of second majority in the Senate.